 Create the Paper Portion of the Banner

 The lady at the card store told me it was possible to sew card stock paper to a banner.
 As I find this super easy and I love how secure it makes it I recommend giving it a try.
 If you prefer to use double sided tape or hot glue, by all means, do so.

 Using either a cutting machine or by printing the letter out on cardstock using your printer and then scissors make your letters.
 The letters are 3 inches high.

 If you are using two different types of paper like I did, make sure to alternate the paper style for each letter.
 Arrange the banner pieces out on a table and using double sided tape attach the letters.

 The scrapbook store in Edmonton had some really cute assorted Halloween cut outs which added variety to the banner.
 You can purchase them at craft stores as well, or print some out on card stock and cut them by hand.
 Place the extra little printables on top of your letters as you like.

-Hang your banner up onto the mantel.
+Hang your Halloween garland up on the mantel.
 Place a ribbon in the middle.
 Wrap the little portion around both the ribbon and the long swag and pin into place from the back where it doesn’t show.
 Repeat this for the other ribbons.

 Add the Halloween Banner Lettering

 Work from the outside of your banner and place the first two letters on the long strip.
 Attach the fabric banner pieces by hand sewing the corners or using a safety pin from the bak where it won’t show.
 Repeat this for the other end.